She-She-She Camps: Details

 The educational program included English, adult education, domestic science, hygiene, public health, and economics.
-Games, athletic contests, hikes, music, and drama groups were included in the recreational plans and handicraft activities were encouraged.
-Some camps at schools had typing and secretarial classes.
-The cost per enrollee was estimated at $39 each, plus $5 which went to personal expenses.
-They worked to cover food costs (taken from the $5), lodging and medical care.
-The camps were operated on a year-round basis and eligibility for NYA (National Youth Administration) employment was a requirement.
+Games, athletic contests, hikes, music, and drama groups were included in the recreational plans, and handicraft activities were encouraged.
+Some schools' camps offered typing and secretarial classes.
+The cost per enrollee was estimated at $39, plus $5 for personal expenses.
+They worked to cover food costs (taken from the $5), lodging, and medical care.
+The camps operated year-round, and NYA (National Youth Administration) employment was required.
 (The NYA took over from the TERA in 1936 in administering FERA (Federal Emergency Relief Administration)).

 When the housing and shelter crisis eased in 1937, the NYA decided that the women's program was too costly and shut it down.
-Most of the women approved had led hard lives in the midst of the Depression and found the duties a relief from the meager sustenance in the cities, many embracing the outdoors with a vigor to match that of the young men working in the CCC camps.
+Most of the women who were approved had led hard lives during the Depression and found the duties a relief from the meager sustenance in the cities, many embracing the outdoors with a vigor to match that of the young men working in the CCC camps.

-The She-She-She camps for women closed October 1, 1937.
-The NYA (National Youth Administration) then in charge of the program, criticized the objectives and necessity of the camps and decided they were too expensive.
-As the crisis of hunger and shelter eased, the camp program for women could not be justified and it ended.
+The She-She-She camps for women closed on October 1, 1937.
+The NYA (National Youth Administration), then in charge of the program, criticized the objectives and necessity of the camps and decided they were too expensive.
+As the crisis of hunger and homelessness eased, the camp program for women could no longer be justified, and it ended.
 Eleanor Roosevelt was never happy with either the women's or the men's camps.
 She objected to the military aspect of the CCC from the outset, but the success of the CCC and other New Deal programs left her with other anti-poverty programs and women-centered initiatives to pursue.
-Her vision was a two-year program for young men and women to be devoted to domestic projects such as conservation, health care, education and settlement houses.
+Her vision was a two-year program for young men and women to be devoted to domestic projects such as conservation, health care, education, and settlement houses.
 At the end of 1933, after Camp TERA was established, she had stated, "There is nothing more exciting than building a new social order."